Exercise For Coronary Artery Disease

 The Lifestyle Program by Dean Ornish, MD, showed a much lower rate of cardiac events (compared to standard medical therapy) but, again, that is a comprehensive program involving not only exercise, but, also, diet modification, stress reduction, and smoking cessation (Ornish D, et al. 1998).

-So, what about exercise by itself?
+So, what about exercise (ie., aerobic exercise) by itself?
 Does it really prevent coronary heart disease?

 Consider the following research studies where half the subjects exercised and the other half didn't: